adonisjs/v6-docs/content/docs/digging_deeper/drive.md

 :::note

-Since AdonisJS integration is a thin wrapper on top of FlyDrive.
-To better understand its APIs, you should read [FlyDrive docs](https://flydrive.dev).
+Since the AdonisJS integration is a thin wrapper on top of FlyDrive, you should read the [FlyDrive docs](https://flydrive.dev) to better understand its APIs.

 :::